gozepolat/cayman/about.md

 dissertation on deep learning.
 At work, I've been enjoying shrinking up object detection models into a tiny size for embedded systems lately, but my main "spare-time hobby" is creating bioinspired deep architectures.

-Ah, if you have read this far, you probably got curious about the gif.
-It is from a pet project of mine, available [here](/perona_malik_on_drugs).
-I also have some normal hobbies such as chess, piano, sci-fi & fantasy books, poetry and drawing.
+Speaking of weird hobbies, if you are wondering how I created my profile picture, feel free to check it out [here](/perona_malik_on_drugs)!.
+I have some normal hobbies such as chess, piano, sci-fi & fantasy books, poetry and drawing.

 Who am I?
 Well, if you really want a longer answer, here is a philosophical one that will basically say either nothing or everything about me: